 Combining skill development with underlying, intrinsic motivation and reason, is believed essential for lasting change.
 Intrinsic motivation does not rely on external pressure, like rewards/approval or punishment/disapproval from peers or health professionals.
 It exists within the individual, and is driven by interest or enjoyment in the task itself.
 This is the basis of the self-determination theory.
 Contrary to rewards and incentives, self-driven motivation is believed to be stable and enduring.21,22 The individual must believe the behaviour is enjoyable or compatible with their ‘sense of self’, values and life goals.
 This is supported by probing why one should persist, or in what ways the new behaviour would relate to wider goals.22 People need to feel a sense of choice and responsibility for their actions, to feel capable of achieving the goal and also understood, cared for, and valued by others.

-The self-determination theory was the basis of a one-year weight-control programme involving nearly 250 individuals who were overweight or had obesity.
+The self-determination theory was the basis of a one-year weight-control programme involving nearly 250 individuals who had obesity or overweight.
 The programme used self-regulatory techniques and education about energy balance and body image.
 Participants were given options to reduce energy intake and to increase energy expenditure.
 They were encouraged to try different activities to find those they enjoy.
 By the end of the trial, autonomous motivation for physical activity was higher in the intervention group.
 In turn, physical activity levels increased by year-two and weight control at year-three.
 Furthermore, at year-three, women who had received the intervention reported almost 90 minutes more of moderate-to-vigorous physical activity per week than the control group.
 The intervention was also reported to have positively influenced eating behaviours.23

 There are many parallels between the self-determination theory and motivational interviewing.23